-The 'Manifest' Episode 9 Promo Promises The Fall Finale Will End With A Bang
+The 'Manifest' Fall Finale Promo Promises The Show Will End With A Bang

 Manifest has been the success story of this TV fall season, coming out on top of all new broadcast scripted drama, and in the Top Five of all broadcast shows, period.
 Now, as the series rounds into the fall finale next Monday, the production is promising to go full premium cable show, and maybe kill off a season regular before 10 episodes have aired.
 If the Manifest Episode 9 promo is anything to go by, whatever happens, the show is going into its winter hiatus with a bang.
 Warning: Spoilers for Manifest Season 1 follow.